Shoulder Bone Fractures and Other Injuries in Missouri & Kansas

 - Rotator cuff tears and other soft tissue injuries.
 These injuries include torn ligaments, tendons, muscles and joint capsules of the shoulder, such as a rotator cuff tear or labral tear.
 Soft tissue injuries often get downplayed by insurance adjusters.
 However, these injuries to your shoulder can be serious and may require surgery, months of rehabilitation, and may even result in permanent limitations.

 Shoulder fractures can be caused by a variety of mechanisms.
 For example, fractures to the clavicle or proximal humerus are typically caused by a direct blow to that particular bone.
-A trip, slip or fall, car accident or other type of motor vehicle collision are all common causes of these shoulder fractures.
+This trauma can result in different kinds of injury accidents, including:

 By contrast, fractures to the scapula occur less often because of the protection by the chest and the surrounding muscles.
 Therefore, fractures of the scapula are often associated with high-speed trauma and other injuries to the chest area.